-It’s only natural to want to find happiness and true love, it’s a wonderful thing!
+It’s only normal to want to find happiness and true love, it’s a wonderful thing!
 But this can lead to some poor decisions being made.

 If it feels like you reach the love stage a little too quickly and you want to slow down, here are some tips to avoid falling in love fast.

-If you don’t want to fall in love at all, these same tips will help you avoid it.
+If you don’t want to fall in love so fast—or at all—these same tips will help you avoid it.

 1. Control your desire to find love.